 That is, we proposed measuring what we would later call ``\textit{h}-step pairwise directional connectedness from \textit{j} to \textit{i}" as the fraction of \textit{h}-step forecast error variance of variable \textit{i} arising from shocks to variable \textit{j}.
 Allowing for time-varying parameters in the model from which the variance decompositions were calculated, moreover, allowed for the important possibility of time-varying connectedness.

 Our goal was always the empirical description of connectedness and its evolution, ``getting the facts straight" with minimal assumptions.
-In particular, we didn't want to have to take a stand on the deep underlying structural mechanics, and indeed our intentionally reduced-form measurements are consistent with a wide variety of possible underlying structures.
+In particular, we didn't want to have to take a stand on deep underlying structural mechanics, and indeed our intentionally reduced-form measurements are consistent with a wide variety of possible underlying structures.
 This is important in economic and financial environments, where connectedness and its evolution are typically incompletely understood at best.

 Initially we didn't use the term ``connectedness".
 Instead we used more traditional and perhaps more exciting, if nevertheless only vaguely-defined, terms like ``contagion" or ``spillovers".
-It soon became clear, however, that different research tribes had different, strongly-held, and sometimes conflicting views about the meaning of such terms.
+It soon became clear, however, that different research tribes had different, strongly-held, and sometimes conflicting views about the meanings of such terms.
 We wanted an uncontroversial term that simultaneously conveyed the essence of our measure, and we eventually settled on ``connectedness".

 \cite{DieboldandYilmaz2009} contains the embryonic idea.
-We use a VAR approximating model, featuring Cholesky factor identification, small data, and no awareness of network theory or graphics, to obtain the variance decomposition.\footnote{For colorful background on ``small data" vs. ``Big Data" definitions and history, see \cite{Diebold2021podcast}.} The empirical work focuses on volatility connectedness in equity markets, although the term ``connectedness" is not used.
+We obtain the variance decomposition using a VAR approximating model, featuring Cholesky factor identification, small data, and no awareness of network theory or graphics.\footnote{For some colorful background on ``small data" vs. ``Big Data" definitions and history, see \cite{Diebold2021podcast}.} The empirical work focuses on volatility connectedness in equity markets, although the term ``connectedness" is not used.

 \cite{DieboldandYilmaz2012} takes a significant step forward, moving to the generalized identification of \cite{PesaranShin98}, which builds on \cite{KoopPesaranPotter96}.
 In the generalized identification environment, unlike with Cholesky factor identification, there is no issue of variable ordering.
-Equally importantly, \cite{DieboldandYilmaz2012} also considers not only ``total" but also ``directional" aspects, so that $i {\rightarrow} j$ connectedness need not match $j {\rightarrow} i$ connectedness.
-The term ``connectedness" is still never used, and network perspectives are absent.
-The empirical work again involves only small data, focusing on daily U.S. asset classes (stocks, bonds, commodities, and foreign exchange).
+Equally importantly, \cite{DieboldandYilmaz2012} also considers not only ``total connectedness" but also ``directional" aspects, so that $i {\rightarrow} j$ connectedness need not match $j {\rightarrow} i$ connectedness.
+The term ``connectedness" is still never used, however, and network perspectives are absent.
+The empirical work again involves only small data, focusing on four daily U.S. asset classes (stocks, bonds, commodities, and foreign exchange).